Promoting Inclusive Sessions

 Model inclusivity

-• Awareness of who is taking space
+• Be aware of who is taking space

 • Learn preferred names (focus on pronunciation) and pronouns